kripken/ammo.js/README.markdown

 Pushing a new build in `builds/ammo.js` should be done only after the following steps:

-  * Build a safe build and make sure it passes all automatic tests.
-Safe builds contain a lot of runtime assertions that can catch potential bugs (similar to the sort of things valgrind can catch).
+  * Build using  python make.py  which generates builds/temp.js

-  * Build a fast build and make sure it passes all automatic tests.
+  * Make sure it passes all automatic tests using  python test.py (That uses builds/temp.js by default, you can also pass a flag saying which build to use.)

-  * Run closure compiler on that fast build and make sure it passes all automatic tests.

   * Make sure that the stress test benchmark did not regress compared to the old build.
+That number is printed out at the end of running the tests.

-  * Run the WebGL demo in examples/webgl_demo and make sure it looks ok.
+  * Run the WebGL demo in examples/webgl_demo and make sure it looks ok, using something like  firefox examples/webgl_demo/ammo.html (chrome will need a webserver as it doesn't like file:// urls)

 Upstream Version